 The old Jay County Home sits removed, a quarter-mile off County Road 200-North back past a tree-lined drive.
 When I stopped by, I expected to find a place still quietly operating under county care.
 Instead, I arrived just after it had closed.
 Now, the building stands in an uneasy pause.
 It’s future is very much up in the air.

-Continue reading “Indiana’s Jay County Home”Category County Homes
+Continue reading “Indiana’s Jay County Home”Indiana’s Noble County Home

 The old Noble County Home is a sprawling institution that has spent decades trying to pass itself off as something more ordinary.
 From the road, it looks less like a relic of public welfare than a massive old house that’s seen better days.
 That only makes its past more intriguing.